 If that’s the case, just understand the impact that those people might be having in your lives.

 Ultimately, you are a reflection of who you spend your time with.
 But the same is true of them.
 If you choose to spend time learning and engaging with like-minded people, you will grow and so will they.

-Just remember, you are the average of the five physicians you spend the most time with.
+Just remember, when it comes to the quality of a person's life – or more specifically, a physician's life – you are the average of the five physicians you spend the most time with.